kubevela/kubevela.github.io/docs/platform-engineers/addon/addon-cue.md

               name: my-namespace
 ```

-> Please notice: Only those CUE files with header `package main` can be reference by `template.cue`, this can be used to help you filter CUE files that you don't want to set into the rendering context.
+> Please notice: Only those CUE files with header `package main` can be reference by `template.cue`, this can be used to help you filter CUE files that you don't want to use in the rendering context.

 We just use namespace as example here, other resources of an operator can also be defined in KubeVela application in the same way.